 Hub Bus

+(1) In the Day-Ahead Market (DAM) and Congestion Revenue Right (CRR) Auction, an energized power flow bus or group of energized power flow buses are defined as a single element in the Hub definition.
+The Locational Marginal Price (LMP) of the Hub Bus is the simple average of the LMPs assigned to each energized power flow bus in the Hub Bus.
+If all power flow buses within a Hub Bus are de-energized, the LMP of the Hub does not include the de-energized Hub Bus.
+If power flow buses within a Hub Bus are de-energized under contingency, the disconnected MWs are redistributed among remaining energized power flow buses.
+This is used solely for calculating the prices of existing Hub Buses defined in Section 3.5.2, Hub Definitions; or

-An energized Electrical Bus or group of energized Electrical Buses defined as a single element in the Hub definition.
-The Locational Marginal Price (LMP) of the Hub Bus is the simple average of the LMPs assigned to each energized Electrical Bus in the Hub Bus.
+(2) In the Real-Time Market (RTM), an energized Electrical Bus or group of energized Electrical Buses defined as a single element in the Hub definition.
+The LMP of the Hub Bus is the simple average of the LMPs assigned to each energized Electrical Bus in the Hub Bus.
 If all Electrical Buses within a Hub Bus are de-energized, the LMP of the Hub does not include the de-energized Hub Bus.
-This is used solely for calculating the prices of existing Hub Buses defined in Section 3.5.2, Hub Definitions.
+This is used solely for calculating the prices of existing Hub Buses defined in Section 3.5.2.

+Load Zone

-Load Zone A group of Electrical Buses assigned to the same zone under Section 3.4, Load Zones.
+(1) In the DAM and CRR Auction, a group of power flow buses assigned to the same zone under Section 3.4, Load Zones.
+Every power flow bus in ERCOT with a Load must be assigned to a Load Zone for Settlement purposes.

+(2) In the RTM, a group of Electrical Buses assigned to the same zone under Section 3.4.
 Every Electrical Bus in ERCOT with a Load must be assigned to a Load Zone for Settlement purposes.

-A NOIE Load Zone is a type of Load Zone.
+(3) A NOIE Load Zone is a type of Load Zone.

 3.4 Load Zones

+(1) ERCOT shall assign every power flow bus to a Load Zone for Day-Ahead Market (DAM) and Congestion Revenue Right (CRR) Settlement purposes.
+ERCOT shall calculate a Settlement Point Price for each Load Zone using the Load-weighted aggregated Shift Factors of the applicable energized power flow buses for each constraint.
+The Load-weighting must be determined using the Load distribution factors.

-(1) ERCOT shall assign every Electrical Bus to a Load Zone for Settlement purposes.
+(2) ERCOT shall assign every Electrical Bus to a Load Zone for Real-Time Market (RTM) Settlement purposes.
 ERCOT shall calculate a Settlement Point Price for each Load Zone as the Load-weighted average of the Locational Marginal Prices (LMPs) at all Electrical Buses assigned to that Load Zone.
 The Load-weighting must be determined using the Load, if any, from the State Estimator at each Electrical Bus.

 3.5.2.1 North 345 kV Hub (North 345)